-What type of content should be contributed towards the project?
+What type of content should be contributed to the project?

 When will this exhibit be available to the public?

-The online museum will be available February 2021 in honor o Black History Month.
-Content Contributors & Supporters will get early access to the exhibit in December 2020 and will be invited to join the online & safe socially distanced celebration.
+The online museum will be available in February 2021 in honor o Black History Month.
+Content Contributors & Supporters will be invited to join a virtual private celebration & panel.